jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-known classes of vulnerabilities, and unfortunately, we continue to see the same classes of vulnerabilities that have been identified for decades.Our goal should be to shift away from focusing on individual vulnerabilities and to instead consider the issue from a strategic lens.
+known classes of vulnerabilities, and unfortunately, we continue to see the same classes of vulnerabilities that have been identified for decades.
+Our goal should be to shift away from focusing on individual vulnerabilities and to instead consider the issue from a strategic lens.
 By focusing on